 Tax incentives: There are tax incentives to owning a home.
 Mortgage Interest and Real Estate Property Tax Deductions are a financial benefit.
 The Mortgage Interest Deduction allows homeowners to reduce their taxable income by the amount of interest paid on a qualified residence loan.

-“Home is where people make memories and feel comfortable and secure.
-Anyone who is able and willing to assume the responsibilities of owning a home should have the opportunity to pursue their dream and enjoy the many benefits that come along with homeownership,” McDonald said.
+“Home should feel like a safe haven and be a place where memories that last a lifetime are made.
+Anyone who is willing and able to take on homeownership should have the opportunity to pursue this dream and enjoy all the benefits that come along with homeownership,” Pederson said.

 Consumers can learn more about homeownership and keep up with housing-related tips, news, stories and policy issues through Homeownership Matters (homeownershipmatters.realtor) and HouseLogic (houselogic.com)